ElastosRaul/Elastos.Community/ElastosDeepDive/DebugCarrier.md

 ---

-The following intructions are the same process as in the video but in text format:
+The following instructions are the same process as in the video but in text format:

 1. To know how to run the two apps, what we will do first is to open a terminal in Visual Studio Code or you can open just a terminal without Visual Studio Code and follow this instructions from the README.
 This file help us to run the demo app from [The source code](https://github.com/elastos/Elastos.NET.Carrier.Nodejs.SDK/tree/master/example/demo).